Nozawana

-Nozawana (野沢菜), Brassica rapa var. hakabura) is a Japanese leaf vegetable, of the brassica family, a form of turnip greens.
+Nozawana (野沢菜), Brassica rapa var. hakabura, is a Japanese leaf vegetable, a cultivated variety of Brassica rapa in the brassica family.
 It is a biennial plant often pickled that has been cultivated in the Shin'etsu region, centered around the village of Nozawaonsen, Shimotakai District, Nagano Prefecture.
-It is of the same species as the common turnip and one of a Japanese variety of mustard leaf.
+It is of the same species as the common turnip and one of a number of Japanese varieties of leaf mustard.

 Also known as shinshūna (信州菜), it is counted as one of Japan's three major pickled vegetables, along with takana and hiroshimana.
 After World War II, it grew nationwide, from Hokkaido to Kumamoto.

 Background

 Nozawana is part of the turnip family.
 Currently, it is thought to be a different variety derived from the turnip (var. hakabura, turnip greens), and is currently being used as a traditional pickled vegetable grown in the area (inekokina, haburona, narusawana, chōzenna).
 Both turnips and purple turnips (Suwa beni turnip, Hososhima turnip, etc.) are thought to be closely related.

 Tradition holds that sometime between 1751 and 1764 the plant was brought from the Kyoto mountains to the village of Nozawaonsen by the master of a Buddhist temple, Kenmeiji, who lived in Nozawa.
 It has been cultivated around that area ever since, and thus is now called "Nozawana" (na means vegetable in Japanese).
 Also known as shinshuuna (信州菜), nozawana is one of Japan's three major pickled vegetables, along with Takana and hiroshimana.

 Turnips in Japan are broadly divided into the Asian variety (i.e. bomdong) via China, which is prevalent in western Japan, and the European variety (Brassica rapa) via Siberia, common in the mountainous areas of eastern Japan and has excellent cold resistance.

 Pickled nozawana is among the most typical local foods in Nagano Prefecture.
 It is also used in onigiri.
 Before the Taishō era (1912–1926), local villagers called the plant a turnip.
 Skiers from the city who visited a local ski resort were so impressed by the pickled turnip that they nicknamed it "Nozawanazuke".
 From then on became known as Nozawana and Nozawana pickled throughout the country.
 After World War II, it began to be grown nationwide, from Hokkaido to Kumamoto.

 Its leaves are approximately 60–90 cm long.
 If left to overwinter without harvesting, the rapeseed will sprout and yellow rapeseed flowers will bloom in the spring.